WeiSHI7/datastory_template/index.md

   </div>
 </div>

-Plotting topics mentioned by people born in 1990s (which are also  authors of this post) and others give us some intersting insides about what people in there 20s talk the most.
+Plotting topics mentioned by people born in 1990s (which authors of this site belong to) and others give us intersting insights about what people in their 20s talk the most.

-From topic distribution we see that these people are no interested in politics, situation in Europe, USA or local region.
+From topic distribution we see that these people are not interested in politics, situation in Europe, the USA or local region.
 They are more into sports, music, olympic and style.
 This might be also due to fact that to enter politics you need time and experience.
-Also for example average age of senators in USA congress is 61, so we see that there is no much place for young people in politics.
+Also, for example, average age of senators in the USA congress is 61, thus we see that there is no much place for young people in politics.
-On the other hand peak performance for sportmans are in their 20s and 30s so it is understable that this is the topic where they are the most respected.
+On the other hand, peak performance of sportmen is in their 20s and 30s and it is understable that this is the topic where they are the most respected.

 <div class="row align-items-center no-gutters  mb-4 mb-lg-5">
   <div class="col-sm">